lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If several IIDs are possible, then the TV contains the list of possible IIDs, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".

-It may also happen that the IID variability only expresses itself on a few bytes.
+It MAY also happen that the IID variability only expresses itself on a few bytes.
 In that case, the TV is set to the stable part of the IID, the MO is set to "MSB" and the CDA is set to "LSB".

 Finally, the IID can be sent in extenso on the LPWAN.
 In that case, the TV is not set, the MO is set